Initial D: Anime

 In 2004, Initial D Fourth Stage aired on SkyPerfecTV's pay-per-view service, airing two episodes back-to-back every two months.
 24 episodes were made until the final episodes were aired in February 2006.

 Following Second Stage in 2000, Initial D Extra Stage was aired as a spinoff to the original series.
 This story focused on the all-female Impact Blue team of Usui Pass and their point of view of the recent events of Second Stage and the upcoming Third Stage movie.
 This was followed by Extra Stage 2 in 2008, which look at the relationship between Impact Blue's Mako Sato and Iketani of the SpeedStars (following on from the original side-story in the manga).

 Eight years after the release of "Fourth Stage" in 2004, Animax aired "Initial D Fifth Stage".
 Animax has aired the series on a pay-per-view basis on SKY PerfecTV!'s Perfect Choice Premier 1 channel.
 The first two episodes aired on November 9, 2012.
 The rest of the episodes were broadcast two per month till May 10, 2013.

 In 2014, "Initial D Final Stage" became the latest installment in the anime series.
-Animax has aired its first two episodes on a pay-per-view basis on its own brand new ANIMAX PLUS channel, on May 16, 2014, on its new subscription VOD (Video On Demand) service, which allows subscribers to watch all the latest anime series.
-Initial D Final Stage will start right after where Fifth Stage left off.
-There are a total of four episodes that makes up this mini stage.
+Animax has aired its first two episodes on a pay-per-view basis on its own brand new Animax Plus channel, on May 16, 2014, on its new subscription video on demand (VOD) service, which allows subscribers to watch all the latest anime series.
+Initial D Final Stage starts right after where Fifth Stage left off.
+It consists of four episodes.
 The final two episodes were broadcast on June 22, 2014.

 Since the anime's original run, Japanese musical group m.o.v.e has performed all of the opening and some ending themes of the series.
 This followed on from the success of one of their first hits, "Around the World", which was used as the first opening of First Stage.
 Their latest single to be used in the series is called "Outsoar The Rainbow" and it is used as Final Stages opening.
 They had another recent unreleased song, "Days".
 It was played in the finale of "Final Stage".

-Like in the manga, Tokyopop change elements of the anime to suit Western audiences.
-As well as changing the names and used western slang, the company also changed the anime's music from the series' staple eurobeat tracks to originally developed tracks of rap and hip-hop via Stu Levy (DJ Milky), the Tokyopop CEO and an in-house musician.
+Like in the manga, Tokyopop changed elements of the anime to suit Western audiences.
+As well as changing the names and using western slang, the company also changed the anime's music from the series' staple eurobeat tracks to originally developed tracks of rap and hip-hop via Stu Levy (DJ Milky), the Tokyopop CEO and an in-house musician.

 In 2006, Funimation announced that it would be distributing the DVDs of the anime (since Tokyopop's original distributor went bankrupt).
 This new distribution was marked by slightly revised packaging and two box sets corresponding to the licensed seasons Tokyopop had dubbed, although the DVDs themselves were exactly the same as the original Tokyopop release.